Summer Sessions Planning

 Summer Planning Steps

-The Summer 2023 schedule will roll over to Summer 2024, or Term 241 on September 25th, 2023.
+The Summer 2024 schedule will roll over to Summer 2025, or Term 251 on September 23rd, 2024.
 Review your courses from last year and assess which ones worked and which didn’t.
-Please delete courses that you are unlikely to offer and add courses that you may be considering for Summer 2024 by Friday, October 6, 2023, keeping in mind that this is your opportunity to explore the likelihood of enrollment success of your courses with little or no history of being offered during the summer.
-This will ensure the availability of your courses as options on MyUCLA’s Future Course Planner, through which UCLA students select their summer course preferences until the Schedule of Courses for summer is published.
-Please note that due to functionality limitations, students cannot select session preferences currently.
-The Future Course Planner for Summer 2024 will be activated on Monday, October 9, 2023.
-Departments have full scheduling access to the tentative Summer 2024 schedule for TERM 241, including courses rolled over from Summer 2023, starting Monday, October 2, 2023.
+Please delete courses that you are unlikely to offer and add courses that you may be considering for Summer 2025 prior to the winter closure.
+Departments have full scheduling access to the tentative Summer 2025 schedule for TERM 251, including courses that rolled over from Summer 2024, starting Monday, October 7, 2024.

 Proposed Program Budget